Aave to Overhaul Collateral, Listing Standards After KelpDAO Hack

 Summary

-- Aave said it plans a sweeping overhaul of its collateral assessment and listing standards after the KelpDAO hack.
+- Aave said it plans to overhaul its collateral assessment and listing standards after the KelpDAO hack.

 Forecast Trend Report by Period

-Aave is revamping its risk-management framework after the recent KelpDAO hack, tightening standards for evaluating collateral assets.
+Aave is revamping its risk-management framework after the recent KelpDAO hack, tightening the standards it uses to assess collateral assets.

 CoinDesk reported on May 7 that Aave plans a sweeping overhaul of its collateral assessment and listing criteria.

-Aave also plans to publish a new minimum-standard playbook for issuers seeking to list on the protocol.
+Aave also plans to establish and publish a new minimum-standard playbook for issuers seeking to list on the protocol.

-Linda Jeng, chief legal and policy officer at Aave Labs, said the existing risk-management framework had been too heavily focused on financial risk and volatility.
+Linda Jeng, chief legal and policy officer at Aave Labs, said the existing risk-management framework had been too narrowly focused on financial risk and volatility.

-"This time, the ecosystem rescued itself rather than the government," Jeng said.
-"Going through the crisis is raising the bar."
+"This time, the entire ecosystem bailed itself out, not the government," she said.
+"As the crisis unfolds, the bar is getting higher."

-Market participants are watching whether DeFi protocols tighten security and collateral risk-management standards.
-The scope of the new rules and the ecosystem's response remain key variables.
+Market attention is on whether DeFi protocols move to strengthen security and collateral risk-management standards.
+The scope of the new rules and the ecosystem's response will be key variables.

 JH Kim